 Best hotels in Rhodes

-Sidling up to the imposing medieval fortifications of Rhodes Town, this boutique hotel is in a class of its own.
-Owners Nikos and Angela have injected love and labour into revamping a ruined townhouse, keeping its history intact – from the creaking floorboards, antique furnishings and exposed stone walls to the ancient mulberry tree shading the garden.
-Naturally, every effort is made to make sure their guests enjoy a stay to remember, with above-par touches like free minibars in the six guest suites, homegrown herbs pepping up clean, bright Mediterranean dishes, and sumptuous Greek breakfasts.
+Watched over by the imposing medieval fortifications of Rhodes Town, this unique hotel is as welcoming as it is wonderful.
+Owners Nikos and Angela have poured love and labour into revamping a ruined townhouse, keeping its history intact – from the creaking floorboards, antique furnishings and exposed stone walls to the ancient mulberry tree shading the garden.
+Naturally, every effort is made to make sure their guests enjoy a stay to remember, with above-par touches like free minibars in the six guest suites, homegrown herbs pepping up clean, bright Mediterranean dishes, and glorious Greek breakfasts.

-The sea and the sky are laid out before you in a tapestry of blues at this adults-only hotel in what is arguably the prettiest whitewashed town in Rhodes, topped off by a whopping great acropolis.
-Staggering down a hill to the Aegean, this Zen-style retreat adheres to a minimalist aesthetic, with glass-fronted, light-drenched rooms that make the most out of the gorgeous backdrop and compliment the chilled-out vibe.
-It merits its five-star ranking, with luxuries from a private beach and infinity pool to gourmet breakfasts (meze, pancakes, the works…) and a spa that uses handpicked Greek herbs in its treatments.
+The sea and the sky are laid out before you in a tapestry of blues at this adults-only hotel in what is a serious contender for the best looking town in Rhodes, topped off by a whopping great acropolis.
+Staggering down a hill to the Aegean, this Zen-style retreat offers a clean and simple look, with glass-fronted, light-drenched rooms that make the most out of the gorgeous backdrop and compliment the chilled-out vibe.
+This hotel has earned its five-star ranking, with luxuries from a private beach and infinity pool to gourmet breakfasts (meze, pancakes, the works…) and a spa that uses handpicked Greek herbs in its treatments.

-This sleek, chic, five-star boutique hotel is like a breath of fresh Mediterranean air, with its glass-fronted, wood-floored interiors, tucked-away pools and dress-circle views of the bright-blue sea.
-It stands above the broad sweep of Ixia Bay in northwestern Rhodes.
+If you're looking for a real five-star experience, this stylish boutique hotel if the place for you, with its glass-fronted, wood-floored interiors, tucked-away pools and jaw-dropping views over the azure of the Agean.
+The hotel looks out over the sweeping Ixia Bay in northwestern Rhodes.
 Prepare yourself for some serious pampering at their top-notch spa, with detoxifying treatments like thalassotherapy, Vichy showers and algae wraps.
-After taking relaxation to a whole new level, expect intimate dinners under the stars, and the lush gardens peppered with pops of hot-pink bougainvillea.
-One for honeymooners or anyone seeking a hit of contemporary romance by the coast.
+After taking relaxation to a whole new level, expect intimate dinners under the stars, and lush gardens peppered with pops of hot-pink bougainvillaea.
+This place is a hotspot for honeymooners or anyone seeking a splash of contemporary romance by the coast.

 On an eyrie-like perch above the Aegean near Lindos’ mighty acropolis, Melenos is something else.
 It’s not by accident that this paradise often finds itself near the top of the best lists.
 Low-slung sandstone walls give way to interiors that are an ode to Byzantine, Arabic and Ottoman craftsmanship, with intricately hand-carved cedar, painted ceilings, lanterns, mosaics, and fountains splashing in gardens fragrant with jasmine and frangipani.
-The hospitality is impeccable, the sea view sublime and the terrace one of the island’s most romantic for sampling Asian-inspired dishes cooked with homegrown produce.
+The hospitality is impeccable, the sea views sublime and the terrace one of the island’s most romantic for sampling Asian-inspired dishes cooked with homegrown produce.

 With uplifting views of the minarets and palms of Rhodes Old Town, this secluded 15th-century Pasha’s palace has a dash of magic about it.
 Owners Efi and Spiros have created a unique hideaway here made up of seven stylishly rustic, high-ceilinged rooms and suites with Moroccan overtones, lime-washed walls, rustic beams, patterned fabrics and rich colours.
 They've even kicked the romance up another level with gorgeous four-poster beds.
-Seasonal Greek cuisine and super-fresh seafood is dished up in the garden restaurant, and it’s hard not to love the boho vibe and location, a five-minute walk from the sea.
+Seasonal Greek cuisine and super-fresh seafood are dished up in the garden restaurant, and it’s hard not to love the boho vibe and location, a five-minute walk from the sea.

 Overlooking Kiotari beach, this design-minded, adults-only boutique hotel keeps the look and feel slick and contemporary.
-Rooms emphasise pared-back luxury, with sea-view balconies, muted colours and marble bathrooms (if you can splash the cash on a suite gets you a private pool.
-Cocktails by the pool are a great prelude to imaginative Greek and Med-style dishes in the à la carte restaurant.
+Rooms emphasise minimalist luxury, with spectacular sea-view balconies, muted colours and marble bathrooms (if you can splash the cash on a suite you'll get a private pool too).
+Cocktails by the pool are the perfect prelude to refreshing Greek and Med-style dishes in the à la carte restaurant.
 Besides a Jacuzzi, hammam and heated pool, the aptly named Bliss Spa offers signature treatments from Cretan massage to cryo-time freeze facials.

-Tucked down a side street in Rhodes Old Town, this revamped 14th-century townhouse has historic flair, with pebble mosaics, thick stone walls and an inner courtyard.
-Make sure you book well ahead if you want to get your hands on one of the four rustically elegant rooms, with oak flooring, antique furnishings, pops of bright colour and (hurrah!) free minibars.
+Nestled in a side street in Rhodes Old Town, this revamped 14th-century townhouse has a dash of historic flair, with pebble mosaics, thick stone walls and an inner courtyard.
+Make sure you book well ahead if you want to get your hands on one of the four rustically elegant rooms (you do, trust us), with oak flooring, antique furnishings, pops of bright colour and (hurrah!) free minibars.
 Attention to detail shines in fabulous breakfasts which include locally made preserves and homemade Greek yoghurt drizzled with local honey.
 It’s a romantic pick, with kind owners and a cracking location – just five minutes’ stroll from the Archaeological Museum.

-On the island’s north-east coast, this sleek spa resort reclines in a prime spot on Kolymbia’s lovely arc of golden sand.
-Keeping watch over the bay is hilltop Panagia Tsambika monastery, an hour’s walk away.
-That’s if you can tear yourself away from the garden-rimmed pools looking out across the true-blue Aegean, the Imperial Spa, and the sundown cocktails on the Sky Bar terrace.
+On the island’s north-east coast, this sleek spa resort boasts a top spot on Kolymbia’s lovely arc of golden sand.
+Standing tall over the bay is hilltop Panagia Tsambika monastery, an hour’s walk away (but well worth it).
+That’s if you can force yourself to climb out of the garden-rimmed pools looking out across the true-blue Aegean, the Imperial Spa, and the sundown cocktails on the Sky Bar terrace.
 Sea-view rooms are worth the upgrade, but the ultimate splurge for those on a big budget has to be a swim-up suite with private loungers.

-Shoehorned into Rhodes Old Town’s tangle of medieval lanes, this boutique hotel lodges in a 14th-century knight’s house below the ramparts.
-Local craftsmen were enlisted to preserve the building’s one-of-a-kind history and character, with pebble mosaics and stone arches segueing into rooms with timber beams, stained glass, antique furnishings and lustrous fabrics.
-Bougainvillea drapes the hidden courtyard, with a hot tub for a post-sightseeing bubble.
+Tucked into Rhodes Old Town’s labyrinth of medieval lanes, this boutique hotel lodges in a 14th-century knight’s house below the ramparts.
+Local craftsmen were called upon to preserve this building’s one-of-a-kind history and character, with pebble mosaics and stone arches segueing into rooms with timber beams, stained glass, antique furnishings and lustrous fabrics.
+Bougainvillaea drapes the hidden courtyard, with a hot tub that's perfect for a post-sightseeing unwind.
 And whether you want yoga, aromatherapy massage or a guided walk, just say the word and the fantastic team will make it happen.

 At the height of their careers, fashion designers Nikos and Takis dressed the likes of Sophia Loren and Elizabeth Taylor.
 Now they’ve turned their hand to this historic Italian building in Rhodes Town, just steps from the Palace of the Grand Master of the Knights, and the resulting hotel does not disappoint.
-It's filled with hidden nooks, Arabian Nights-style eccentricities and rooms revealing a razor-sharp eye for detail in their flouncy silks and embroidered fabrics, burnt-orange walls and arched doorways.
-Tzami King Suite is hit with couples looking to up the romance factor, with a gorgeous four-poster bed.
+It's filled with hidden nooks, Arabian Nights-style eccentricities and rooms revealing a razor-sharp eye for detail in their lavish silks and embroidered fabrics, burnt-orange walls and arched doorways.
+The Tzami King Suite is hit with couples looking to up the romance factor, with a gorgeous four-poster bed.